JosephLenton/axum-test/README.md

 ### Runs on a random port, allowing multiple to run at once

 When you start the server, you can spin it up on a random port.
-Allowing you to run multiple servers in parallel.

-This is to allow multiple E2E tests to run in parallel.
-Each with their own webserver.
+It allows multiple E2E tests to run in parallel, each on their own webserver.

+This behaviour can be changed in the `TestServerConfig`, by selecting a custom ip or port to always use.

 ### Remembers cookies across requests